Utshaw/Linux-Command-Line/README.md

 Nano configuration file location: /etc/nanorc

 ### bash script file
+- Note: bash scripts can be used for scheduling
 1. name the file as script.sh
 2. the first line will be #!/bin/bash (Shebang line)
 3. chmod +x script.sh